antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 ls -l /etc/asterisk/keys
 ```

-You should found similar to this:
+You should found similar list to this:

 ```
 -rw------- 1 root root 1208 Aug  5 09:56 allphones.crt